Air Source Heat Pump Rebates

 Get Help Finding an Installer

 Abode Energy Management (Abode) maintains a Participating Contractor List (PCL) for CMLP customers.
 Customers can request quotes from installers on this list knowing that these contractors are familiar with CMLP’s rebate program and have a track record of success and customer satisfaction.
-Customers are not required to use the Participating Contractor List to use Abode’s other services or receive CMLP’s heat pump rebate.
+Customers are not required to use the Participating Contractor List to complete a heat pump installation in Concord, to take advantage of Abode’s other services, or to receive CMLP’s heat pump rebate.

 Heat pump contractors, click here for requirements to join the list.
 To learn more, contact Abode: